 Limited ingredient dog food brands are made using higher quality proteins and better cuts of meat from those protein sources.
 Companies manufacturing this line of dog food will usually try to maintain a better reputation for their limited ingredient dog food recipes.

 Using multiple proteins in dog foods is another way how commercial dog food companies cut their cost.
 For example, bison is a desirable protein but it’s more expensive than more traditional protein sources.
 So, a company can claim bison in their food but also dilute their cost by incorporating cheaper proteins like chicken.

 While multiple proteins cut the manufacturing cost for companies and the purchase price for you, they also increase the possibility of allergens in the food.
 Studies have found how some of the commonly used protein sources in dog food such as beef and chicken are most likely to cause allergic reactions in dogs.

-Limited ingredient dog food are almost always made using single protein source.
+Limited ingredient dog food is almost always made using a single protein source.
 This allows pet owners of allergy-prone dogs to easily select a dog food brand that does not contain their dog’s allergen, or find out which foods are the cause of allergic reactions.

 Rarer Protein Sources

 Dogs with allergies and sensitivities to foods are more likely to have allergies to ingredients that are overused and overproduced.
 For example, chicken is something companies include in the majority of their products, and something that is produced en-masse in our culture.
 This pattern of overuse and mass production leads to shortcuts that lower the quality of food products and increase the likelihood of allergic reactions in dogs.

 Many limited ingredient dog food brands contain less common protein sources to avoid the likelihood of allergic reactions.
 They are often referred to as novel proteins, and studies have found these to be the least likely to trigger symptoms of food allergies in dogs.

 Common Allergens and Better Ingredient Choices